Rhaegar Targaryen, as depicted by Karla Ortiz in The World of Ice & Fire.

 During the great tourney at Harrenhal, Rhaegar seemed unstoppable and defeated even Ser Arthur Dayne.
 Taking the winter rose crown for the queen of love and beauty, he revealed his interest in Lyanna Stark by passing over his wife, Princess Elia of Dorne, and setting it in Lyanna's lap.
 Eddard Stark later recalled that moment as "when all the smiles died".
 The next year, Rhaegar seemingly kidnapped Lyanna, for reasons unknown.
 This act ultimately triggered Robert's Rebellion and the downfall of the Targaryen dynasty.

-Rhaegar met Lord Robert Baratheon in combat at a ford during the Battle of the Trident, where the pair had a legendary duel in the raging rivers of the Trident.
-Rhaegar, despite wounding Robert, was struck down with a massive blow from Robert's warhammer, which scattered the rubies encrusted in Rhaegar's armor under the water.
+Rhaegar met Lord Robert Baratheon in combat at a ford during the battle of the Trident, where the pair had a legendary duel in the raging rivers of the Trident.
+Rhaegar, despite wounding Robert, was struck down with a massive blow from Robert's warhammer, which scattered the rubies encrusted in Rhaegar's armor into the water.
 While Rhaegar lay dead in the stream, soldiers of both armies scrabbled in the water to search for the rubies.
 The location was named the ruby ford thereafter.
 Rhaegar died with Lyanna Stark's name on his lips.
 According to a semi-canon source, Rhaegar's body was cremated, as is traditional for fallen Targaryens.

-His wife Elia and their children were murdered by Ser Gregor Clegane and Ser Amory Lorch during the Sack of King's Landing.
+His wife Elia and their children were murdered by Ser Gregor Clegane and Ser Amory Lorch during the sack of King's Landing.
 Amory dragged the screaming girl, Rhaenys, from under her father's bed and stabbed her to death.
 Gregor, whom Rhaegar had knighted, killed the infant Aegon by dashing his head against the wall while his mother watched.
 He then raped and killed Elia while still covered in the blood and brains of her son.
 Meanwhile, Jaime Lannister killed Rhaegar's father, King Aerys, to prevent the wildfire plot, earning himself the Kingslayer sobriquet.

 The circumstances of Rhaegar's taking of Lyanna, and of her reaction to it, remain unknown.
 The Starks, Brandon Stark in particular, saw it as an abduction, and Robert Baratheon imagined that Rhaegar was raping Lyanna while he kept her prisoner.
 However, the Targaryen tradition sees Rhaegar acting out of true love for Lyanna.
 Lord Eddard Stark, Lyanna's brother, and Lord Howland Reed found her at Rhaegar's tower of joy in Dorne.
 Lyanna died in the Red Mountains after Eddard's arrival and his defeat of the three Kingsguard.
 She made her brother give a promise, the content of which remains unknown.